The Shark Rotator Lift-Away is a combination upright vacuum that can adapt to different messes.

 After putting this vacuum through several tests, analyzing the data, and taking a look at all it has to offer, I must say I am overall impressed with the Shark Rotator Pro.
 This unit excelled through most of our tests, costs less than most others, and is able to change form into either an upright or a handheld with a simple process.

 I would recommend the Shark Rotator Lift-Away if you’re looking for the following features in a 2-in-1 upright vacuum.

 - Like the idea of two vacuums in one – As a 2-in-1 vacuum, the Shark Rotator Pro is able to be pushed around as a sturdy upright, or removed for a durable and powerful handheld.
 Either configuration offers strong suction and a plethora of extra tools for specific cleaning styles.

 - Don’t mind a slightly heavier unit – As an upright, this vacuum comes in with a total weight of 15.5 pounds.
 Once removed and turned into a handheld, the Shark weighs 8 pounds.
 Neither are particularly light options, so you will want to be sure you’re okay with the heavier build before purchasing.

 - Want a few extra bells and whistles – This vacuum comes with some extra bells and whistles that not all vacuums have.
 For example, headlights, a brushroll indicator light, and 5 extra tools.

 The Shark Rotator Pro lift away vacuum cleaner is a 2-in-1 upright / handheld machine.
 The vacuum can be used in standard upright mode or converted to handheld for easier mobility.
 While the Shark Rotator did struggle with our cereal debris testing, overall, its performance was very strong.
-Ultimately, at just under $200, the Shark Rotator vacuum is an above average value and provides great flexibility and usability through a variety of tools and attachments.
+Ultimately, the Shark Rotator vacuum is an above average value and provides great flexibility and usability through a variety of tools and attachments.